chromium/chromium/services/metrics/ukm_api.md

 In order to record UKM events, your code needs a UkmRecorder object, defined by [//services/metrics/public/cpp/ukm_recorder.h](https://cs.chromium.org/chromium/src/services/metrics/public/cpp/ukm_recorder.h)

-There are two main ways of getting a UkmRecorder instance.
+There are three main ways of getting a UkmRecorder instance.

 1) Use `ukm::UkmRecorder::Get()`.
 This currently only works from the Browser process.